chainflip-io/chainflip-backend/state-chain/pallets/cf-witnesser/README.md

     )
     ```

-2. Reference both the `Witnesser` trait and `EnsureWitnessedByHistoricalActiveEpoch` in the `Config` for the pallet where you want to define the witnessable
+2. Reference both the `Witnesser` trait and `EnsureWitnessed` in the `Config` for the pallet where you want to define the witnessable
     extrinsic:

     ```rust
     #[pallet::config]
     pub trait Config: frame_system::Config
     {
-        type EnsureWitnessedByHistoricalActiveEpoch: EnsureOrigin<Self::Origin>;
+        type EnsureWitnessed: EnsureOrigin<Self::Origin>;

         type Witnesser: cf_traits::Witnesser<
             Call=<Self as Config>::Call,